Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Clock"

-Re-exports all named exports from the "effect/Clock" module as "Clock".
+Re-exports all named exports from the "effect/Clock" module as `Clock`.

 **Signature**